On This Page[Hide][Show]

-Berkshire Life Insurance Company of America, commonly known as Berkshire, and its parent company, Guardian Life Insurance Company of America (Guardian), are reputable names in the disability insurance industry.
+Berkshire Life Insurance Company of America, commonly known as Berkshire, and its parent company, Guardian Life Insurance Company of America (Guardian), are respected names in the disability insurance industry.

 Berkshire/Guardian Denies Long-Term Disability Claims

-Many individuals depend on these companies to provide income protection in unforeseen circumstances.
-However, Berkshire/Guardian/BLICOA has been known to deny the disability claims of professionals and business executives, including doctors, dentists, and lawyers, often citing that the claimant does not meet the definition of disability.
-Claim denials come as a surprise for many claimants, prompting the need for a thorough appeal.
+Many individuals rely on these companies to provide income protection in the event of an unforeseen circumstance.
+However, Berkshire/Guardian/BLICOA has been known to deny the disability claims of professionals and business executives, including doctors, dentists, and lawyers, often claiming that the claimant does not meet the definition of disability.

-While Berkshire/Guardian is a renowned insurer with many satisfied customers, claim denials can and do happen.
-If you face a denied claim, remember to act swiftly, gather robust evidence, and consult an experienced attorney to ensure the best possible outcome.
-Our Berkshire Life Insurance Disability Denial Attorney Nick Ortiz represent policyholders anywhere in the United States.
+While Berkshire/Guardian is a reputable insurer with many satisfied customers, claim denials can and do happen.
+If you are faced with a denied claim, remember to act quickly, gather evidence, and consult with an experienced attorney to ensure the best possible outcome.
+Our Berkshire Life Insurance Disability Denial attorneys represent policyholders throughout the United States.
 We understand the complexities of the long-term disability appeal process and will protect your rights as we guide you through it.

 Filing a Claim with Berkshire/Guardian

-There are steps you can take when initiating a claim with Berkshire/Guardian to avoid a denial:
+There are steps you can take when filing a claim with Berkshire/Guardian to avoid a denial:

-- Notify Promptly: The policy likely has a stipulated period within which the policyholder must notify the insurer of their disability.
+- Notify Berkshire Promptly: The policy will likely have a time limit within which the policyholder must notify the insurance company.

 - Complete Documentation: Obtain and complete all required forms.
 This often includes a claimant’s statement, an attending physician’s statement, and employment verification.

-- Provide Medical Evidence: This can include medical records, reports from specialists, diagnostic test results, and other relevant documentation that demonstrates the extent and nature of the disability.
+- Provide Medical Evidence: This may include medical records, specialist reports, diagnostic test results, and other relevant documentation that demonstrates the extent and nature of the disability.

 RELATED POST: How to Apply for Long-Term Disability